Paul Quinsac

-François Paul Auguste Quinsac (2 March 1858, Bordeaux – May 1929, Bordeaux) was a French painter.
+François Paul Auguste Quinsac (2 March 1858 – May 1929) was a French painter.

-Quinsac was a painter of the French School known as Academic art, a specialist in mythological and allegorical subjects, figures and landscapes.
+Quinsac was born in Bordeaux.
+He was a painter of the French School known as Academic art, a specialist in mythological and allegorical subjects, figures and landscapes.
 He studied with Jean-Léon Gérôme and later he became professor at the School of Fine Arts of Bordeaux (École des beaux-arts de Bordeaux).

 From 1880 he exhibited regularly to the Hall of the French Artists of which he became a member in 1887.
 He received an honourable mention during the exhibition of 1884, a medal of third class to the World Fair of 1889, as well as a travel grant.
 He was named Chevalier de la légion d’Honneur in 1903.
 He died in Bordeaux in May 1929, aged 71.